 |Aktivitets nivå :||Blandede aktiviter - Familieturer - Kultur & Tema reiser (standard) - Natur og dyrereiser - Reiser for ungdom|

-Those not flying with the group will need to meet us at our hotel please check for a message from your guide at reception/on the hotel notice board.
+Those not flying with the group will need to meet us at our hotel, please check for a message from your guide at reception/on the hotel notice board. *Comfortable Hotel*

 After breakfast we head to Ayutthaya, the 2nd royal capital of the Kingdom of Siam (approx 4 hours).
 At its peak the Kingdom encompassed large parts of present day Laos, Cambodia and Burma.
 Diplomatic and international trade missions found their way to Ayuthaya from countries as far away as Europe.
 It was not long before Ayuthaya became one of the most important trading centres of the region.
 The population grew to over 1 million people by the 17th Century, more than any European capital at the same time.
 Following decades of wars and then a siege that lasted nearly 2 years, Ayuthaya was invaded and destroyed by the Burmese army.
 Temples were ransacked and statues of gold stolen and carried off to Burma.
 Following this devastating defeat the Siamese Kingdom relocated its capital to Bangkok.
 After lunch we transfer to a hotel were we have day rooms to freshen up in before boarding our overnight sleeper train bound for Chiang Mai. **

-In the early morning the train pulls into Chiang Mai, 'The Rose of the North', known for its temples, markets and the many colourful hilltribes that live in the area, we then transfer to our hotel.
-The rest of the morning is free to relax.
+In the early morning the train pulls into Chiang Mai, 'The Rose of the North', known for its temples, markets and the many colourful hilltribes that live in the area.
+The morning is free to relax.
 A walking tour through the old quarter of the city after lunch is followed by a visit to Wat Phra That Doi Suthep the most revered Buddhist shrine in the Chiang Mai region.
 Perched on the hill overlooking Chiang Mai, it provides us with a fantastic view of the area.
 Back in Chiang Mai people are working feverishly away to set up the famous 'Chiang Mai Night Bazaar' which is nothing short of a shoppers' paradise.
-For those not into shopping there are plenty of atmospheric restaurants lined along the Ping River.
+For those not into shopping there are plenty of atmospheric restaurants lined along the Ping River. *Comfortable Hotel*

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.